 Sleep environment – Your sleep environment is another factor that affects your sleep while on holidays.
 Depending on where you holiday of course, but we often turn the air-conditioning really high or low and snuggle into bed.
 The ideal temperature to sleep in is 16-18°C. Your body heat peaks in the evening then drops down when you’re sleeping meaning temperatures over 24°C are likely to cause restlessness, while a cold room of about 12°C will make it difficult to nod off.
 With holidaying comes noise, be that loud music or kids who’ve eaten too much sugar and are running around like crazy.
 When already in a new environment, adding to that factors like temperature, noise and bad lighting and getting that good night’s sleep you so desperately crave after a long day can seem near impossible.
 We know some of these things are hard to avoid… but we can suggest trying to minimise noise with earplugs and close the blinds to eliminate any ambient light where possible.

-Simple tips to help improve your sleep while on holidays;
+Simple tips to help improve your sleep and avoid holiday fatigue include:

 - Stick to your usual sleep routine